ssk13/SeniorProject/PseudoComposerWeb/README.md

 * For violation of parallels, indicate *what* the intervals are
 * For tritone outline, outline of diminished 5th must be filled in and followed by step in the opposite direction
 * Make melodic intervals check for legal Bb

-Questions for Richards
-* In the case that the user put in incorrect rhythmic values (i.e. not proper to species selected) how should I determine strong v/ weak beats? nah just go ahead and assume that they want it checked anyway
-* In the rule enumerations, should I cater it to the species that they're using?
-	Such as, for harmonic violations, should I only discuss passing tones and such when relevant? make it specific
-* How to account for larger leaps in 3rd species regarding excessively changing direction

-change 'change duration' so the next note changes ,not the current one

-Bank of cantus firmuses - to practice with
-Practice exercises with randomly generated cantus firmuses

-make the 'active' state more apparent - different color

-connection between rules more significant similar motion into perfect itnerval - circe them
-	also for repetitions